romibi/Scrap-Packed-Explorer/README.md

 ---

 ### Help
-Prints help message on the screen.
-If only help provieded it shows avilible subcommands.
+Prints a help message on the screen.
+Without further parameters it shows the available subcommands.
-If after `help` another subcommand was provided it will show avilible options for that subcommand.
+If after `help` another subcommand is provided it will show avilible options for that subcommand.

 ```bash
 ScrapPackedExplorerCli.exe help